ShahriyarMammadli/LeetCodeProblems/README.md

 # LeetCodeProblems
-This project includes solutions of problems in LeetCode
+Solutions of some problems in LeetCode